Fibroids are harmless growths in the uterus. They’re also called uterine fibroids, myomas, and leiomyomas.

 Diet alone can’t treat fibroids.
 However, a balanced diet may also help ease some fibroid symptoms and complications.
 Certain foods may help slow fibroid growth in some cases.

 Fiber-rich foods aid weight loss and balance hormones.
 They also help to keep blood sugar levels steady.
 For these reasons, fiber may help prevent and slow the growth of fibroids.
 Add these whole foods to your diet:

 - cooked, raw, and dried fruit

 - whole grain bread and pasta

 Potassium helps to counter the effects of salt to .
 Add these potassium-rich foods to your daily diet:

 - oat bran

 Add dairy products such as yogurt and full-fat cheese to your diet.
 Dairy is rich in calcium, phosphorus, and magnesium.
 These minerals may help prevent fibroids and slow their growth.
 Fortified milk also contains vitamin D.

-Sugary foods and simple carbohydrates may trigger or worsen fibroids.
+Sugary foods and simple carbohydrates .
 These foods spike blood sugar levels.
 This causes your body to make too much insulin.
 Excess insulin can cause weight gain and affect fibroid growth.